Osinbajo represents Buhari at ECOWAS summit – Daily Trust

-Vice President Yemi Osinbajo on Friday represented President Muhammadu Buhari at an Extraordinary ECOWAS summit in Niamey, Niger Republic.
+Vice President Yemi Osinbajo yesterday represented President Muhammadu Buhari at an Extraordinary ECOWAS summit in Niamey, Niger Republic.

 The Summit, which included other ECOWAS Heads of State and Government, reviewed the ongoing situation in Guinea Bissau.